Gethara/Smart_Refrigerator/README.md

     - Calibrated weight sensors to monitor food supplies and trigger an alert when running low.
 4. **Image Recognition (Raspberry Pi)**:
     - Raspberry Pi integrated with a trained machine learning model to recognize and catalog fruits and vegetables in the fridge.
+5. **Water Level sensor and Automatic Water Dispenser**:
+    - Start the motor and fill the chill water tank when the water level is low, when the water level is higher than a given level the motor stops.

 ## Installation and Setup

 ### Hardware Setup